scala/scala3/docs/docs/reference/inline.md

         //    val y3 = y2 * x  // ^5
         //    y3 * y3          // ^10

-Parameters of rewrite methods can be marked `transparent`.
+Parameters of inline methods can be marked `transparent`.
 This means that actual arguments to these parameters must be constant expressions.

 ### Relationship to `@inline`.

 Scala also defines a `@inline` annotation which is used as a hint for the backend to inline.
-The `rewrite` modifier is a more powerful
+The `inline` modifier is a more powerful
 option: Expansion is guaranteed instead of best effort, it happens in the frontend instead of in the backend, and it also applies to recursive methods.

-To cross compile between both Dotty and Scalac, we introduce a new `@forceInline` annotation which is equivalent to the new `rewrite` modifier.
+To cross compile between both Dotty and Scalac, we introduce a new `@forceInline` annotation which is equivalent to the new `inline` modifier.
 Note that Scala 2 ignores the `@forceInline` annotation, so one must use both annotations to guarantee inlining for Dotty and at the same time hint inlining for Scala 2 (i.e. `@forceInline @inline`).